 If you are not yet a member, we hope that you will find on this website encouragement to join.
 If you are a member, we hope it will enable you to enjoy your membership more.

-We usually have monthly talks from Autumn to Spring and Field Trips during the Spring and Summer.
+We have monthly talks from Autumn to Spring and Field Trips during the Spring and Summer.
 We also have a branch for young naturalists with diverse activities.
 We do welcome adults on any of our young branch activities depending on availability of spaces, but priority is always given to young people under 21 years old.

 As well as advance information about the talks and trips we organise, we will include whenever possible accounts of these, so that those who couldn't come know what they missed.
 Just hover over (ie, don't click on) the appropriate page in the menu above, and this will take you to 'What you missed'.

-By way of inspiration for those of us mortals less gifted than others, we have two wonderful wildlife photographers living in our area - Abby Eaton regularly reports her photography - failing to inspire me to be up before dawn to get the best shots but her website https://absfab.com/recent-shots demonstrates what we could see, were we able to sit for hours without moving!
+By way of inspiration for those of us mortals less gifted than others, we have two wonderful wildlife photographers living in our area - Abby Eaton regularly reports her photography, sadly failing to inspire me to be up before dawn to get the best shots.
+But her website https://absfab.com/recent-shots demonstrates what we could see, were we able to sit for hours without moving!
 And you may be interested to read the observations of a most attentive and enthusiastic teenage observer of the natural world, Peter Shallcross’s near neighbour Izzy Fry, by going to: https://mynatureandphotographyblog.wordpress.com/.